ben-jamin-chen/springboot-kafka-streams-rest-api/README.md

 # Sample Spring Boot (2.3.1) RESTful API with Kafka Stream (2.5.0)

-While searching through GitHub for some boilerplate code on how to setup a Spring Boot API project with Kafka Stream, I found it quite difficult to find a working example with a more recent version of Spring Boot and Java (i.e. 14).
-Anyways, I thought I’d create my own and share with everyone.
-This is for anyone that needs some quick boilerplate code to setup their new API project with Kafka Stream.
+While looking through the Kafka Tutorials to see how I could setup a Spring Boot API project with Kafka Stream, I found it strange that there wasn't a complete or more informative example on how this could be achieved.
+Most use cases demonstrated how to compute aggregations and how to build simple topologies, but it was difficult to find a concrete example on how to build an API service that could query into these materialized name stores.
+Anyways, I thought I’d create my own using a more recent version of Spring Boot with Java 14.

 ## What You Need